hgrodriguez/eeprom_i2c/README.md

 # Versioning (Planning)
 Major.Minor.Patch

+Current version: 2.0.0

 ## Major
-1 - Examples are available for Raspberry Pi Pico
-2 - Examples are available for ItsyBitsy
-3 - Examples are available for STM32F429 Discovery Board
+Incrementing with every EEPROM chip implemented.

+The idea is, that for every chip implemented, the [examples](https://github.com/hgrodriguez/eeprom_i2c_examples) are extended at the same time.

 ## Minor
-Incrementing with every EEPROM chip implemented.
-The idea is, that for every chip implemented, the examples are extended at the same time.
+Whenever there is something changed, which justifies a bump in the versioning, the minor part will be increased.
+This increment will continue across major versions.

 ## Patch
 Whenver there is some progress, which does not justify a major or minor version bump, but should be versioned.